By Jami Cooley, RN, CNWC

 Geriatric Clinical Specialist (GCS)

 Geriatric physical therapists help elderly patients be as active as possible and live a healthy lifestyle while maintaining their safety.
 Short-term and long-term rehabilitation for seniors involves recovery from illness or chronic disease as well as achieving a higher level of independence.
 Learn more about becoming a Board-Certified Geriatric Clinical Specialist.

-Orthopaedic Clinical Specialist (OCS)
+Orthopedic Clinical Specialist (OCS)

-Orthopaedic specialists provide treatment for musculoskeletal injuries or disorders to improve function and reduce pain.
+Orthopedic specialists provide treatment for musculoskeletal injuries or disorders to improve function and reduce pain.
 They also develop advanced plans of care for post-surgical patients.
 Learn more about becoming a Board-Certified Orthopaedic Clinical Specialist.

 Cardiovascular and Pulmonary Clinical Specialist (CCS)

 Cardiovascular and pulmonary specialists provide monitored rehabilitation and exercise treatments for patients with a history of heart problems such as myocardial infarction or patients with respiratory illness such as chronic obstructive pulmonary disease (COPD).
 Learn more about becoming a Board-Certified Cardiovascular and Pulmonary Clinical Specialist.